Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 10. Hiking Dates Can Lead To More

 Love and hiking dates for couples being with the first step.
 Hiking dates like all dates don’t always lead to a romantic relationship but they can.
-All the benefits of a hiking date can go a long way toward getting you another one.

 The first date I had with my wife was a hiking date.
-It led to two years of dating, marriage, and now we have a kid on the way!
+It led to two years of dating, marriage, and two kids!

 I might be biased but I’d have to say hiking dates are some of the best! 😀

 Hiking Date Ideas and Tips

 - Pay attention to the weather.
 You don’t want to go on a day with precipitation and don’t go when it’s too hot.
-Neither you or your date want to be drenched in sweat.
+Neither you nor your date wants to be drenched in sweat.

 - Opt for a short, easy trail that won’t take more than a few hours.

 - Do not hike too late in the day.
 You don’t want it getting dark on you.

-- Hiking around water elements or to a waterfall adds to the interest of the hike and can make it more romantic.
+- Hiking to a waterfall or around water elements adds to the interest of the hike and can make it more romantic.

 - Take a picnic.
 If you aren’t bringing food, make sure your date knows so they can plan to eat around the hike.
 You don’t want a hangry hiking date!

 - Communicate with your date.
 They will need to know the trail, its difficulty, what to wear on your hiking date, and the hiking gear needed if any.

 - If you don’t know your date well, offer to meet at the trailhead.